Homeschoolers Who Changed The World

 Laura Ingalls Wilder

-An American writer who wrote a number of children novels, but the one she is most noted for is “The Little house on the Prairie book series” it was based on her childhood in a settler family
+An American writer who wrote a number of children novels, but the one she is most noted for his “The Little House on the Prairie book series” it was based on her childhood in a settler family

 The most well known American inventor and businessman.
-He has created many inventions that has influenced life on earth. for example, the phonograph, the motion picture camera, and the long lasting practical electric light bulb.
+He has created many inventions that have influenced life on earth. for example, the phonograph, the motion picture camera, and the long-lasting practical electric light bulb.
 Homeschooling paved the way for Edison’s success.
 The first formal school he went to, he was belittled and put down causing him to storm out of school and pursue homeschooling.

 Alexander Graham Bell